shahyaranfaz/SHAYVERI/README.md

 ### Evaluation

-- `UseNNUE`: toggle between the NNUE and HCE-classical evaluation paths without changing the configured network path.
+- `UseNNUE`: toggle between the NNUE and HCE evaluation paths without changing the configured network path.
 - `EvalFile`: specify the path to a compatible external NNUE network.
 The embedded default is used when left unchanged.